kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 runtime (e.g. kubelet sends the pod or container start request before getting an update of changed QoS-class resource availability from the runtime).

+No kubelet-initiated pod eviction is implemented in the first implementation phase.

-A feature gate QoSResources enables kubelet to interpretthe specific pod annotations.
-If the feature gate is disabled the annotations are simply ignored by kubelet.
+A feature gate QoSResources enables kubelet to update the QoS-class resources in NodeStatus and handle QoS-class resource requests in the PodSpec.

 ### API server